 You don’t fully appreciate your parents until you reflect back on the decisions they made and how those decisions have manifested in your life.
 My upbringing accounts for the mentality, behavior and choices that I make today and into the future.
 I’ve met so many different people who have come from broken homes, where they didn’t receive the same attention, support and care that I did, which I’m eternally grateful for.
 Over the years, I’ve reflected on the characteristics, habits and viewpoints that I share with my parents.
 For instance, my mom literally brainwashed me to hate cats when I was a child and today I don’t want to go anywhere near them.
 My mom, and grandmother, recited “don’t smoke cigarettes” so regularly that anytime I see a cigarette, their face and voice appears in my head saying “don’t smoke cigarettes”.
 I get some of my goofy jokes and mannerisms from my father, and my anxiety from my mother.
 I like to tell people that I’m a split between both of them, but with a twist because my career and taste is different in many ways.
 The most valuable thing that you get from your parents is a set of core values.
 For me it was to be nice to everyone, work really hard, stand up for yourself and don’t rush into things.

-After much deep thought, I have finally narrowed down the top three decisions that my parents made for me that have had by far the biggest long term impact on my career and life.
+After much deep thought, I have finally narrowed down the top four decisions that my parents made for me that have had by far the biggest long term impact on my career and life.
 Before making each decision, they were very stressed out and put a lot of thought into the potential outcomes and consequences.
 While they’ve made a lot of good, and a few poor, decisions throughout my life, these are the ones that most stood out to me.

 - They held me back in kindergarten.
 It took me later to mature than other children my age so my parents made the decision to hold me back a year so I had more time to develop.
 I went through kindergarten twice and the result was that I was always one of the oldest in my classes for the rest of my life.
 I was one of the first people to have a bar mitzvah and one of the first to turn 21 in college.
 I went from being seen as the most immature, to the oldest and wisest.
 Sometimes I like to ask people to guess my age because they always guess younger but then say “but you act more mature”.
 I think this relates to being held back because I had more time to find myself.
 Back then, if you were one year older than your classmates, it felt like you were much older, compared to now at 34 years old, it doesn’t matter if someone is five or ten years younger.